-- Ensure that the Bank has beneficial influence on the economy by continuously providing services and facilities which will be supportive of the national economy. - b.
-Approve the Bank's business plans, taking into account the bank's long-term financial interests, level of risk tolerance and ability to manage risk effectively.
-In this respect, the Board shall establish a system for measuring performance against plans through regular monitoring and reviews, with corrective action taken as needed. - c.
-Actively engage in the affairs of the Bank and keep up with material changes in the Bank's business and regulatory environment as well as act in a timely manner to protect the long term interest of the Bank. - d.
+- d.
+Active and up-to-date participation.
+Actively engage in the affairs of the Bank and keep up with material changes in the Bank's business and regulatory environment as well as act in a timely manner to protect the long term interest of the Bank. - e.
+Major Banking Operations.
 Approve and oversee the implementation of policies governing major areas of banking operations.
 The Board shall regularly review these policies, as well as evaluate control functions (e.g. internal audit, risk management and compliance) with senior management to determine areas for improvements, as well as to promptly identify and address significant risk areas and issues on all major business activities, e.g., investments, loans, asset and liability management, trust, business planning and budgeting.
 The Board shall accordingly define the Bank's level of risk tolerance in respect of said activities.
 A mechanism to ensure compliance with said policies shall also be provided.